William Gorham (engineer): Family

 Gorham was married and had two sons, William Jr. and Don Cyril.
 William Jr. was born in 1915 in Oakland, California; after completing middle school in Japan, he attended high school in the United States and was attending Caltech when Japan attacked the United States.
-After his deferment ended in 1943, he served with the Office of Naval Intelligence at Pearl Harbour as a specialist in interrogating Japanese POWs, and at the war's end he helped with surrender arrangements on the island of Saipan and analyzed the effects of US bombing raids on Tokyo.
+After his deferment ended in 1943, he served with the Office of Naval Intelligence at Pearl Harbor as a specialist in interrogating Japanese POWs, and at the war's end he helped with surrender arrangements on the island of Saipan and analyzed the effects of US bombing raids on Tokyo.
 He later worked for the Otis Elevator Company, and died in 2003.

 Don was born in Oakland as well in 1918, but attended Tokyo Imperial University after high school and graduated in 1941 with a degree in Japanese language and literature.
 On the urging of his father, he moved to Washington, D.C. before war with Japan began.
 Like his brother, he served in the Office of Naval Intelligence during World War II, and continued there as a civilian employee after the war ended until beginning a second career as a translator in the 1970s.
 He died in 2011.